kragen/derctuo/markdown/smart-plumbing.md

 Thermal and humidity control
 ----------------------------

-Michael Reynolds's Earthships are designed to permit passive climate control by way of a thermosiphon-driven seasonal thermal store consisting of an earth berm somewhat larger than the house itself with cooling pipes running through it.
+Michael Reynolds’s Earthships are designed to permit passive climate control by way of a thermosiphon-driven seasonal thermal store consisting of an earth berm somewhat larger than the house itself with cooling pipes running through it.
 The greenhouse section of the house, with near 100% glazing and facing the equator, is heated by the sun.
-To heat the house's living spaces, the cooling tubes are closed and the doors to the greenhouse are opened, permitting natural convection to carry the heat into them; to cool the living spaces, the cooling tubes and the greenhouse's skylight are opened, so that natural convection carries hot air out of the greenhouse, which is replaced by air that passes through the cooling tubes into the living spaces, from which it passes into the greenhouse with difficulty past
+To heat the house’s living spaces, the cooling tubes are closed and the doors to the greenhouse are opened, permitting natural convection to carry the heat into them; to cool the living spaces, the cooling tubes and the greenhouse’s skylight are opened, so that natural convection carries hot air out of the greenhouse, which is replaced by air that passes through the cooling tubes into the living spaces, from which it passes into the greenhouse with difficulty past